SamuelKao/Predicting-NYC-taxi-destination/README.md

 In the fitting graph, the model is underfitting since the training MSE has not improved more than the test MSE.
 Therefore we know that the model needs futher training or a another model should be used.

 For the next model we are thinking about training a neural network since that is scaleable to bigger datasets.
 The multinomial logistic regression takes very long even for the small sample we used and since we have a large dataset we want to use a model that can handle all of that to get a better model.
 For the next model we therfore should also be able to use more of the data which will probably lead to better accuracy as well.

+## Second Model
+The second(and technically third) model is a Multi Layer Perceptron (MLP) Neural network that also predicts a probability for every output class.
+First, sk-learns MLP model was used.
+This model was relatively slow which was balanced out by using less data.
+After switching to our own implementation of an MLP with pytorch, we got a faster model and could therefor also use more data for training the model.

+### Evaluation
+Evaluation for the second model was the same as for the first i.e. accuracy is counted as correctly predicted within the top five.

+### Result of second model
+The accuracy, as described above, resulted in 27.1% for testing data and 27.0% for training data.
+The model was trained using 1% of our data.

+### Conclusion of second model
+The model is better than the first one, and it especially allowed us to use more of our data while also being faster to train.
+In the fitting graph we are still underfitting since the training and test accuracy is both slowly still improving for every training epoch when we stop training.
+This leads us to believe that we can improve our model with more training and if we use more data.
+For tuning the model, we focused on finding the best kind of model which landed us in our own version with pytorch after trying sk learns version.
+The main tuning we did was for the model size, concluding that a bigger model was better, but we have yet to find an optimal size.
+To improve the model we therefore also plan to do some more hyperparameter tuning, for example the learning rate, batch size and model size.

+For the final model we are happy with using a MLP model and together with some hyperparameter tuning and training with more data we are hopeful to achieve a slightly better version than the second model.